-Two Directors at Cisco Systems Inc sold 24,404 shares at between 65.521USD and 65.536USD.
-The significance rating of the trade was 68/100.
+A director at Cisco Systems Inc sold after exercising options/sold 13,481 shares at 77.134USD and the significance rating of the trade was 71/100.
 Is that information sufficient for you to make an investment decision?
 This report gives details of those trades and adds context and analysis to them such that you can judge whether these trading decisions are ones worth following.
-Included in the report is a detailed share price chart which plots discretionary trades by all the company's directors over th...
+Included in the report is a detailed share price chart which plots discretionary trades by all the company's directors...

-Today, we are publishing the Hyperscale & Cloud section of our 27th Tech Infrastructure Quarterly Bible.
+Today, we are publishing the Hyperscale & Cloud section of our 29th Tech Infrastructure Quarterly Bible.
 The Tech Bible is a must-read for any tech investor, as it summarizes the quarterly earnings reports from the over 140 companies we track, providing an update on our key perspectives and convictions.
-In the coming weeks we will publish sections on Telecom Infrastructure, Memory, Enterprise IT, and PCs.
-Hyperscale revenues grew 11% YoY, with cloud services stabilizing in the mid-20%, and acce...
+We will publish sections on Telecom Equipment, Industrials, PCs, Enterprise IT, and Foundry later this week.
+Hyperscale revenues grew 16% YoY, with cloud services up nearly 30%.
+Capacity constra...

 Unfortunately, this report is not available for the investor type or country you selected.